lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

   5. BrowserID servers (or the browser) request a (cachable) resource from `exampleprimary.org` to determine if it supports BrowserID: `https://exampleprimary.org/.well-known/vep`
   6. `exampleprimary.org` returns a JSON formatted response that both indicates their support for BrowserID, and provides their public key and links to web resources which provision certificates.
   7. BrowserID servers (or the browser) relay these links to the dialog
-  8. The BrowserID dialog loads the provisioning url in a hidden `iframe` to attempt to acquire a certificate for the user.
+  8. The BrowserID dialog loads the provisioning URL in a hidden `iframe` to attempt to acquire a certificate for the user.
   9. The BrowserID dialog communicates the user's claimed email address to the dialog which starts a provisioning attempt
   10. If the user is not currently authenticated, a failure response is attained from the IFrame
-  11. The BrowserID dialog redirects the user to the Primary authentication provider's *authentication* url (changing the content and user visible URL of the dialog), conveying the email address chosen by the user, and the URL to which the user should be returned.
+  11. The BrowserID dialog redirects the user to the Primary authentication provider's *authentication* URL (changing the content and user visible URL of the dialog), conveying the email address chosen by the user, and the URL to which the user should be returned.
   12. The user interacts with the primary's web interface to authenticate.
   13. Once this interaction is complete, the primary redirects user back to BrowserID, still inside the dialog.
   14. BrowserID again loads the provisioning page in a hidden iframe, and interacts with it.
-  15. The primary's provisioning code calles into the browser to generate a keypair, signs the public key on their server, and returns the result to BrowserID via a browser provided javascript API.
+  15. The primary's provisioning code calls into the browser to generate a key-pair, signs the public key on their server, and returns the result to BrowserID via a browser provided javascript API.
   16. The BrowserID dialog uses the provisioned certificate to generate an assertion, return it to the webpage, and close.

 In this case, the user has not recently visited `exampleprimary.org`,